 The right to not be killed supersedes the right to not be pregnant.

-Some have suggested that prohibiting a woman from having an abortion is to place the value of an embryo or fetus above that of the woman herself.
+Some people believe that prohibiting abortion makes embryos and fetuses more valuable grown women.
+This is untrue.
 Restricting abortion does not imply that the child is more valuable than the mother.
-Rather, it recognizes that the child's right to not be killed is more fundamental than the woman's right to not be pregnant.
+It simply recognizes that the right to not be killed is more fundamental than the right to not be pregnant.

 Poverty, rape, disability or “unwantedness” do not morally justify abortion.